-SL AGRITECH CORPORATION "Issuer" or the (the "Company) is offering "CPs") aggregate Commercial Papers (the in the principal ₽2,000,000,000.00 (the "Offer").
+SL AGRITECH CORPORATION (the "Issuer" or the "Company) is offering Commercial Papers (the "CPs") in the aggregate principal amount of P2,000,000,000.00 (the "Offer").
 The CPs, which may be issued in lump sum or in tranches, shall have an interest rate fixed prior to issuance.
 The succeeding tranches, if any, may be issued within three (3) years from the date of effectivity of the registration statement.